StefanGrimminck/safeioc/README.md

    syntactic recognition and are recorded as a separate PASS category rather than a failure.

-Every corpus item is logged per-line in the CI output (PASS / SKIP / tolerated), so the Actions run can be cited as a per-entry audit trail.
-Credential-shaped URL substrings in log output have a U+200B inserted so GitHub Actions log masking does not redact them; test assertions always use the unmodified strings.
+Every corpus item is logged per-line in the CI output so the run can be cited as a per-entry audit trail.
+Credential-shaped URL substrings in log output have a U+200B inserted so CI log masking does not redact them; test assertions always use the unmodified strings.

 ## Reference